victorsvart/russian_roullete/README.md

 # Russian Roulette
-a russian a roullete. good luck.
+a python russian a roullete. good luck.